ramit21/k8s-demo/README.md

 6. Things to notice in overlays/dev/Kustomization.yaml: we give namespace at one place, and all resources get created in it.
    Note how it referes to resouces in base folder, and then applies **patches** to update base resource with a modified version of spec.
    You can also use **patchesJson6902** to add more elements to the base resource yamls, eg add more Istio virual service routes.
+7. argocd/application.yaml: note that we give same namespace, where argocd was setup initially.
+	Also note how we give prefix and labels that get applied to all k8s resources created.
+	Note how path is pointing to dev overlay.
+So argocd running on dev cluster will point to dev overlay, and likewise for prod.
+	Any commit to source k8-configs (including app image version), argocd will pick up and apply on the cluster.